oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 whether the items have a sequential ordering, and whether duplicate items are allowed.

-The JADN compound type and its options are chosen for an IM based on the information characteristics to be modeled:
+The JADN compound types and their options are chosen for an IM based on the information characteristics to be modeled:

 * Array and ArrayOf contain a group of values.